sm8754/Wild-VAR/README.md

 ### 4 Train model
 An example command-line to train WildVAR on NTU120 is:

-`cd ../Wild_VAR`
 `run python train.py PB` or `python train.py CHECKPOINT`

-* The model will be saved in directory `../Wild_VAR/Weight`, where "PB" and "CHECKPOINT" is two ways used for saving model for Tensorflow.
+* The model will be saved in directory `./Weight`, where "PB" and "CHECKPOINT" are two ways used for saving model for Tensorflow.
 * The parameters are all defined by [configuration files](Checkpoint).
-* The training set and validation set in directory `../Wild_VAR/Data/{Datasetname}/Train` and `../Wild_VAR/Data/{Datasetname}/Val`.
+* The training set and validation set in directory `./Data/{Datasetname}/Train` and `./Data/{Datasetname}/Val`.

 ### 5 Test model(pb)
 An example command-line to train WildVAR on NTU120 is:

-`cd ../Wild_VAR`
 `run python test.py N`
 * Where N is not more than the number of clips in test set.
 Note that we do not use min-batch during test.
-There may be out of memory errors with a large N. In this case, you can modify the `test.py` to use min-batch.
+There may be out-of-memory errors with a large N. In this case, you can modify the `test.py` to use min-batch.
 * The parameters are all defined by [configuration files](Checkpoint).
-* The test set in directory `../Wild_VAR/Data/{Datasetname}/Test`.
+* The test set in directory `./Data/{Datasetname}/Test`.
 ### 6 Visualize model using Tensorboard
-`cd ../Wild_VAR`

 `run tensorboard --logdir=Model/`
 * Open the URL in browser to visualize model.